-The implementation of E-invoicing is all set to be rolled down for B2B transactions in India from the month of January 2020.
-As per the recommendations of the GST council, the proposed E-invoicing system has 2 aspects i.e.
+As per the recommendations of the GST council, the E-invoicing system has 2 aspects i.e.

 - Adoption of a standard for the invoice, which will enable standardization and swift data exchange

-The perks of introducing E-invoicing under GST include:
+The perks of introducing E-invoice generation under GST include:

 - Auto-populated Part A for Eway Bill generation (taxpayer will have to provide vehicle details in Part B to complete EWB generation)